trailmusic/Field/docs/audits/NAMING_CONVENTIONS_ANALYSIS.md

 # 🏷️ **Naming Conventions Analysis**

 ## **📋 Overview**
-Analysis of naming patterns across `/Source/ui/Tabs` and `/Source/ui/Panes` directories to identify inconsistencies and establish standardization.
+Analysis of naming patterns across the Field plugin codebase to identify inconsistencies and establish standardization. **UPDATED**: Reflects completed directory reorganization into `shared/` and `features/` structure.

 ---